clemkor/aws-global/README.md

-AWS Mining Node
+AWS Environment
 ===============

-An Ethereum mining node on AWS.
+A basic AWS environment into which components can be deployed.

 Development
 -----------

 ### Machine Requirements

 In order for the build to run correctly, a few tools will need to be installed on your development machine:

 * Ruby (2.3.1)
 * Bundler